ismail484/catalog-app/README.md

 # Description

  - '''provides a list of items within a variety of categories '''

  - '''as well as provide a user registration and authentication system.
-Registered users
+Registered users'''

  - '''will have the ability to post, edit and delete their own items.'''

  # Required Libraries and Dependencies

-   - it just needs ,Postgres SQL DB and pyton 2.7v or higher to run the application
+   - install SQL DB and pyton 2.7v or higher to run the application .

+   - install Sublime or Visual Studio or any IDE just to develop your code (python , html, css,javascript).

  # How to Run Project